 ~x~

-I keep seeing her out of the corner of my eye, this flicker of dark, red hair in a navy and white sailor uniform; walking past the door to my classroom, in the corridor on my way to the restroom, running around in the courtyard while I was sitting with Ryo on the roof, having lunch.
+I kept seeing her out of the corner of my eye, this flicker of dark, red hair in a navy and white sailor uniform.
+Walking past the door to my classroom.
+In the corridor on my way to the restroom.
+Sitting in the courtyard while I was sitting with Ryo on the roof during lunch.
+It's like I'm being haunted by a red-headed ghost.

 Whenever I see her I get this dull, itching sensation in the back of my skull.
-I know what it is, it's plagued me for most of my life... guilt.
-The angel on my shoulder is screaming at me to warn her, to do something to save her—but just because I know when and how they die, it doesn't mean that I can always stop it.
-For all I know, even if Ryo stops smoking, he may still get lung cancer anyway...
+I know what it is.
+It's plagued me for most of my life.
+Guilt.
+The angel on my shoulder is screaming at me to warn her, to do something to save her.
+But just because I know when and how they die, doesn't mean that I can always stop it.
+For all I know, even if Ryo stops smoking, he may still get lung cancer anyway.

-But at the very least, I have to try.
+At the very least though, I have to try.

 ~x~

-It's a forty-five-minute walk back to my house from Tenshin Gakuen.
-Seeing as he lives next-door, I normally hitch a ride on the back of Ryo's bike, but when I got to room 2-3, his friends, Chris and Nakajima-kun, told me that he never came back to class after lunch.
-Bastard.
-He's probably at the arcade playing videogames.
+It's a forty-five-minute walk back to my house from Tenshin High.
+Seeing as he lives next-door, I normally hitch a ride on the back of Ryo's bike.
+Not the safest way to travel, but we've perfected it to an art.
+However, when I get to room 2-3, his friends, Aoi and Nakajima, tell me that he never came back to class after lunch.

 To be honest, I hate trains.
-They're loud, stuffy and crowded, particularly at this time.
-Every time I get jostled I see someone else's death.
+They're loud, stuffy and crowded—particularly at this hour—and every time I get jostled, I see someone else's death.
 It is my least favourite way to travel.
 But that jerk left early, and I'm too drained to even try making the long trek home, so here I am.

-I choose a relatively empty spot on the platform to wait.
+As per usual, I choose a relatively empty spot on the platform to wait.
 There's a bunch of elementary school brats chasing each other around just to my left, but I can ignore them.
-I've got my earphones in to drown out their yelling and shrieking so that I can formulate a plan to save Miyakawa Ai.
+Earphones are in to drown out their yelling and shrieking.
+It's time to formulate a plan to save Miyakawa Ai.

 He break away from my grip.
-"Ah, sorry, oneechan!"
-I hear him apologise, but I can't do anything but watch blankly as he runs back to his friends.
+"Ah, sorry, miss!"
+I hear him apologise, but I can't do anything but stare blankly as he runs back to his friends.

 His friend pushes him playfully.
 "Stupid!
 Watch where you run!"